HENNGE/terraform-check/README.md

   - If set to `nonzero`, will post a comment only if any checks failed or there's changes to the Terraform plan ([returncode](#outputs) other than 0).
 - `github_token`: (optional) Github access token, required to post PR comments.
 - `issue_number`: (optional) If set, post comment to a specific issue or PR instead of the current one.
+- `plan_args`: (optional) If set, additional arguments to pass to `terraform plan`.
+Note that this is passed through as serialised json array, corresponding to the array of directories passed.
+(This is so you can have different args per terraform plan invocation).
+The strings will be passed directory into the shell, so if you have spaces in variables you will need to quote them, but escape the quotes (and then escape in json).

 ## Outputs